robur-coop/albatross/README.md

 - `vmmp_request`: creates a certificate signing request containing a command
 - `vmmp_ca`: certificate authority operations: sign, generate (and revoke)

+TODO: from here on, this documentation is not up to date.

 Please read [the (outdated) blog article](https://hannes.nqsb.io/Posts/VMM) for motivation and an overview.